USD ($)

 As Cisco DNA Center is a software-based controller, there is no specific configuration example.
 However, typical tasks performed through the Cisco DNA Center include:

-● Adding network devices (routers, switches, access points) to the inventory.
+● Adding computer networks devices (routers, switches, access points) to the inventory.

 ● Creating network profiles for devices and applying standardized configurations.